310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Tetora %}
 You freaked me out!
 You’re good-looking, so it’s terrifying when you get a serious look on your face!
-I’m really sorry for teasing you, okay?
+I’m real sorry for teasing you, okay?
 So please, just spare my life!
 {% endbubble %}

 {% bubble Midori %}